genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/07_glossary/01_glossary.md

 There is a standard FIX module that you can include in applications.

-This inlcudes the standard FIX libraries.
+This includes the standard FIX libraries.

 It also gives you a standard FIX inbound streamer that listens to the FIX_In table in the database.